syncrosim/pysyncrosim/docs/quickstart.rst

 View Results
 ^^^^^^^^^^^^
-From running many Scenario at once we get a list of Result Scenarios.
-To view the results, we can use the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method on the indexed list.
+From running many scenario at once we get a list of Result scenarios.
+To view the results, we can use the scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method on the indexed list.

 .. code-block:: pycon

-   # View results of second Scenario
+   # View results of second scenario
    >>> my_results_scenario_all[1].datasheets(
    >>>      name = "helloworldTimePy_OutputDatasheet")
        Timestep   y